Your cart is empty. Let's fix that!

 High-fiber foods including fruits, vegetables, whole grains, and legumes are shown to help encourage the growth of healthful gut microbes known as prebiotics.
 Prebiotics help stimulate immune cell activity and are food for the healthful bacteria or probiotics in your gut.
 (6)

-A diet containing both prebiotic and probiotic foods can help support a stronger and more active immune system.
+A diet containing both prebiotic and probiotic foods can help support an immune system.
 Probiotics are available in supplement form and in unpasteurized fermented foods, including kefir, sauerkraut, and some cheeses.
 (6)

-While there isn’t a cure for the common cold, you can take steps to ease your toddler’s cold symptoms.
+While there isn’t a solution, you can take steps to ease your toddler’s symptoms.
 (2,7)

-Staying home and resting is key to helping your little ones recover from a cold.
+Staying home and resting is key to helping your little ones recover.
 Not only do you want to help prevent spreading germs to others, but children need to slow down, so the immune system has a chance to do its job.

 You can provide immune support for your toddler by incorporating simple lifestyle habits.
-These lifestyle habits are backed by science, affordable, 100% safe, and free from dangerous side effects.
+These lifestyle habits are affordable, safe, and free from dangerous side effects.

 1. Eat the rainbow.
 Citrus fruits, brightly colored vegetables, and leafy greens are great sources of immune-supporting vitamins, antioxidants, and fiber.
 (9)